What Should My Child Expect from Private Piano Lessons? A Guide to the First Three Months

 A professional teacher will usually take about 6 to 12 months to guide a student through each level, adjusting the speed based on how the child is progressing.
 The important thing for teachers, students, and parents is to be patient and give enough time to really master each skill before advancing.
 Some children might finish a level in 3 to 4 months, while others might take 6 months or longer, and that’s okay!
 There’s no one-size-fits-all timeline.

-Begin a piano journey at Lesson With You
+Begin a Piano Journey at Lesson With You!

 The first trial lesson is FREE!
 No Contracts Ever.

-Piano Guides for All Levels
+Piano Guides for Beginning Children

 Interested in a certain style?